-We are pleased to announce that the 2018 focus of the NPA Copello Physicians Health Advocacy Fellowship will be on high drug costs — an issue that’s at the top of the list of public concerns and one that we, as physicians, confront daily — and introduce our 2018 NPA Copello Health Advocacy Fellows.
+The 2018 focus of the NPA Copello Physicians Health Advocacy Fellowship is on high drug costs — an issue that’s at the top of the list of public concerns and one that we, as physicians, confront daily — and introduce our 2018 NPA Copello Health Advocacy Fellows.

 Ten fellows have been selected with particular interest in identifying potential leaders in states where prospects for legislative action are favorable.
 Fellows will analyze the range of policy options guided by pioneering work led by Reshma Ramachandran, MD, MPP, past NPA Copello Fellow and current NPA FDA Task Force Co-Chair, outlined in the report “Curbing Unfair Drug Prices: A Primer for States” released last summer by the Yale Global Health Justice Partnership (GHJP), in collaboration with the National Physicians Alliance and the Universal Health Care Foundation of Connecticut.